-“What’s your name?” he asked me, and then he saw the red mouli, a thread that is tied on the right wrists of Hindu men during important prayers.
+“What’s your name?” he asked me, and then he saw the red mouli, a red thread that is tied on the right wrists of Hindu men during important prayers.
 He stopped in mid-sentence, his gaze stuck on the mouli.

 He kept staring at me, his mouth was slightly agape now.

-“I… I hope you don’t mind that I came here inspite of being a…” I said.
-“Is that not allowed?”
+“I… I hope you don’t mind that I came here in spite of being a…” I said.
+“Is that… er… not allowed?”

 That was when the old man startled me a little more.
 He leapt out of his old wooden chair, all six and a half feet of him, and clasped me in a cordial hug.
 “No no beta! (son).
-Yeh masjid to Khuda Ka Ghar hai!
-(This masjid is the house of Allah).
+Yeh Masjid to Khuda Ka Ghar hai!
+(This Masjid is the house of Allah).
 You are welcome.
 Everyone who comes here with a clean heart, is more than welcome!
 I am really happy that you came here,” he said.
-“Come as often as you like, whenever you want to, OK?”
+“Come as often as you like, whenever you want to.
+OK?”

 “Thank you,” I said.
 “I just wanted to experience the atmosphere here.”

-And he said — didn’t ask — didn’t have to ask: “And you loved it.”
+And he said — didn’t ask; didn’t have to ask —“And you loved it.”

-“Absolutely,” I agreed truthfully.
+“Oh yes!”
+I agreed truthfully.
 “It is very peaceful!”

-And then that gnarled old — probably semi-literate — man but with wisdom greater than the mountains, pointed to the entrance to the mosque and said, “When anyone passes through here, all the negatives that cling to his soul are automatically left outside the door.”
+And then that gnarled old man, probably semi-literate, but with a wisdom greater than the mountains, pointed to the entrance of the Masjid and said, “When anyone enters here, through that gate, all the negatives that cling to his soul are automatically left outside the door.”

 We need to instill into our children the same kind of restraint, tolerance and respect that my Dad gave us.

 This was a straight outpouring, one from the heart, cranked out in one sitting.Do share your views too.
 Thanks.
-And do connect with me on Twitter.
+And do connect with me on Twitter